bbinto/working-with-bb/Barbara's Operating System.md

 * OKRs, quarterly/rolled up to company OKRs, reviewed monthly, trackable daily (via dashboards).
 Aligned with the OKRs, teams work best when they have proper OKR dashboards available to them and their leaders.
 I will ask you/the data team to provide them for each quarter, they will be input for our monthly chats.
 * Outcome driven roadmap, see my post [here](https://bbinto.medium.com/the-behavioural-and-relational-characteristics-of-successful-product-teams-94c4255bdb8) for some Miro inspiration and template.
 * Structured operating model aligned to quarterly planning, inspired by ["The Cadence"](https://medium.com/craft-ventures/the-cadence-how-to-operate-a-saas-startup-436aa8099e8).
+See this document/template for (an example)[https://docs.google.com/spreadsheets/d/13toWuWbRR6DLgkj23DEWt6SFVa3b35bW/edit?usp=sharing&ouid=106870703922353692262&rtpof=true&sd=true].
 * Ideas & Prioritization Exercises; it's crucial to align with everyone on your team, including myself and upper management how input is being treated.
 There are many inputs we can use to build our quarter, roadmap, strategy and next few years for your team, e.g. general inputs: current OKRs, company strategy, NPS, CSAT, CX tickets, feature requests, current feature adoption dashboards, monthly product team performance read-outs.
 Below are some examples to help you collect and prioritize
     * [$40 Prio exercise](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=1559938549)
     * OKR draft/working [sheet](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=709501430), ideally with included RICE for everyone to see why/what/why not
     * Don't forget about bugs, tech debt etc; please make sure to allocate time, and if needed, use the sheet to prioritize ruthlessly [RICE](https://docs.google.com/spreadsheets/d/17_PnuXIKeUv2FDk2l-GaBv07d9bmG6FV/edit?usp=sharing&ouid=106870703922353692262&rtpof=true&sd=true) for bugs
     * Throughout the quarter/year, I ask you to be proactive and show motivation for your product area, I invite you to constantly ask yourself; what needs to be changed, and can be done better?
 How can we do things better?

-## Closing
+## Closing Notes

 As the document is titled, it's my operating system.
-Like any good software or OS, it will need updates, fixes and [upgrades](https://www.amazon.ca/gp/product/0992944562/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) etc. Therefore, this is an ambitious, ever-evolving version of a document on how I like to work as a leader, empowering teams to build the best products while being the most motivated possible with the most empathic and honest relationships amongst their peers.
+Like any good software or OS, it will need updates, fixes and [upgrades (great book)](https://www.amazon.ca/gp/product/0992944562/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) etc. Therefore, this is an ambitious, ever-evolving version of a document on how I like to work as a leader, empowering teams to build the best products while being the most motivated possible with the most empathic and honest relationships amongst their peers.

 If you have read until now, I assume you are interested in working with me, collaborating or giving me feedback on the above.
 I'm excited for any comment.